 Refunds are issued to PLUS loan borrowers when the PLUS loan disbursement results in an overpayment of the student account.
 If a balance is owed on the account at the time of the PLUS loan disbursement, no refund will be issued to the PLUS loan borrower.
 If the account enters into a credit balance at a later date due to additional payments or credits, the resulting refund will be issued to the student rather than to the PLUS loan borrower.

 Parent PLUS borrowers who wish to have refunds of Parent PLUS funds issued to their student should complete and return the Parent PLUS Loan Refund Authorization form.

 Refunds for those not signed up for direct deposit will be issued in the form of a paper check and mailed to the home address on record.
 Student refund checks will be held for pick-up in the Office of Enrollment Services for ten business days before being mailed unless the student sends a request to firstname.lastname@example.org specifying that the check should not be held for pick-up.

 Forms 1098t are mailed to the student’s home address no later than January 31st of each year.
 This form can also be accessed via the www.1098t.com website.

 The information reported on the 1098t form reflects the calendar year in which items are billed or credited to a student’s account, regardless of the term(s) to which these amounts are associated.
-The 1098-T form is not the definitive supporting document for a taxpayer's return.
+The 1098-T form is not the definitive supporting document for a taxpayer's return and is not proof of payments towards a student's account.
 Students and parents should use their own financial records, including their CUA billing statements, to support their claim for any tax credit or education deduction.